 The bridge collapsed twice (1907 and 1916) and took 88 lives.
 It is believed to have fallen as a result of engineering flaws.
 The metal used to construct the traditional Iron Ring was said to come from the iron beams of this bride debris.
 Designed in the 1920s, the Iron Ring is believed to be a symbol of the great responsibility that new engineers held in their hands – literally.

 The ‘Ring’ Ceremony

 The Canadian engineering Iron Ring is conferred to engineers in a ring-giving ceremony.
-This exclusive, by invitation-only event is named as “the Ritual of the Calling of an Engineer”.
+This exclusive, by-invitation-only event is named “the Ritual of the Calling of an Engineer”.

 Only participating engineers and the local engineering alumni are usually invited to “the Ritual of the Calling of an Engineer” and it is steeped in ritual and secrecy.
 The inaugural ceremony of the Ritual of the Calling of an Engineer was held on 25 April 1925, at the University Club of Montreal.
 The ceremony itself and the conferring of the Iron Ring is still administered by The Corporation of the Seven Wardens Inc. (Société des Sept Gardiens inc. through camps) who are associated with the universities granting engineering degrees across Canada.
 Camps are the individual engineering communities throughout the country.